hernandoabella/clean-code-in-js/README.md

 The entire team adheres to the same code formatting guidelines, ensuring a consistent and harmonious codebase.
 By following these "good" practices and avoiding the "bad" ones, you can maintain clean, readable, and consistently formatted JavaScript code that is easier to work with and understand, fostering collaboration and efficient development.

+In conclusion, mastering clean code principles and best practices empowers you to write JavaScript code that is not only functional but also easy to read, maintain, and collaborate on.
+Strive for code that tells a clear and self-explanatory story, eliminating unnecessary complexity and ensuring a positive development experience for you and your team.
+Clean code is a skill that will set you on a path to becoming a proficient and respected JavaScript developer.

+Happy coding! 😊